mecrin-luvis/git-github/README.md

 # git-github
-This is for the tutorials purpose.
+This is for the tutorial purpose.